Before you begin, make sure you know the name of the course you are applying for and have copies of all relevant documents to hand.

-Choose one of these two methods of application
+Choose one of these two methods of application:

-After I apply for postgraduates courses
+After I apply for postgraduate courses

 The University operates a centralised admissions service and all postgraduate applications are submitted to the Admissions Office.
 All applications are then checked to ensure they are complete and ready to be assessed by an Admissions Adviser.